 Mr Justice Cavanagh’s judgment was critical of the differing treatment between those claiming discrimination and those claiming whistleblowing.

-This could not be explained by the Respondent, as a private employer, or by the UK government, who had been invited to intervene in the appeal, but chose not to respond.
+This could not be explained by the Respondent, as a private employer, or by the UK government, who had been invited to intervene in the appeal but chose not to respond.

 Mr Justice Cavanagh noted, however, that the EAT has no power to make a declaration of incompatibility under the Human Rights Act 1998, section 3.
-Also, for the same reasons as apply to the European Law part of the appeal, it would be wrong for the EAT to apply a conforming interpretation to the ERA 2010, in order to read in a right to apply for interim relief in discrimination claims arising from dismissals.
+Also, for the same reasons as applying to the European Law part of the appeal, it would be wrong for the EAT to apply a conforming interpretation to the ERA 2010, in order to read in a right to apply for interim relief in discrimination claims arising from dismissals.

 Therefore, the EAT was not able to grant any relief for this breach and consequently had no option but to dismiss the appeal, granting leave to appeal to the Court of Appeal.
 So that the Court of Appeal can consider whether to grant a declaration of incompatibility for the breach of Article 14.